Reseda Hall of Fame

 David played collegiately at the University of California and was drafted by the Minnesota Vikings in the seventh round of the 1992 NFL draft, the 183rd overall pick.
 Wilson was a former professional football defensive back who played in the National Football League (NFL).Wilson played for the Minnesota Vikings and the New England Patriots during his brief NFL career.

-Leo Morales Reseda Class of 1999
+Leo Rosales Reseda Class of 1999

 Leonel Rosales, born May 28, 1981.
 Graduate from Reseda High School 1999.
 After high school, Rosales attended California State University, Northridge and was drafted by the San Diego Padres in the 20th round (581st overall) of the 2004 Major League Baseball Draft.
 Before and during his time at California State University, Northridge, Rosales played with the Boyle Heights Giants traveling baseball team and the East L.A.
 Dodgers, a SCC baseball team, his number 11 was retired on December 15, 2008.

+Rosales was a former professional baseball pitcher.
+He played in Major League Baseball for the Arizona Diamondbacks and later pitched in the Mexican Baseball League and the Atlantic League.
 Leonel spent 4½ seasons in the Padres system.
 On July 27,2007, he was acquired by the Arizona Diamondbacks for outfielder Scott Hairston.
 He had been out with a right hand injury since June 5, 2007, when the Arizona Diamondbacks acquired him.
 He played in the winter of 2007 in the Mexican Pacific League with the Naranjeros de Hermosillo.

 Rosales made his Major League debut on June 15, 2008 for the Diamondbacks.
 In 3 seasons at the pro level, Rosales went 5–2 with a 5.01 ERA in 76 appearances.

-Willie Sims Reseda Class of 2002
+Edwin Miranda Reseda Class of 2000